Louisiana Medicare Insurance Plans

 - *Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with monthly income under $1,208 or couples with monthly income under $1,622 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

 - *Qualified Individuals (QIs): For individuals with monthly income under $1,357 or couples with monthly income under $1,823 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

 - *Qualified Disabled and Working Individuals (QDWIs): For individuals with a monthly income under $4,045 and couples with monthly income under $5,425 who lost disability benefits due to earnings and are eligible to enroll in Medicare Part A, the state pays the Medicare Part A premium for up to 48 months.

 The Louisiana SHIIP is a free counseling service provided to Medicare beneficiaries, their families, and caregivers to help them understand their Medicare options.
 Louisiana SHIIP connects you with a trained counselor in your area via phone or in person who can guide you in making an informed decision about your health care needs.

 In 2017, you may qualify if you have up to $17,820 in yearly income ($24,030 for a married couple) and up to $13,640 in resources ($27,250 for a married couple).

-If you live in Louisiana and have questions about the benefits listed above or how to choose the health care coverage that is best for you, consult with one of our MedicareSolutions.com licensed sales agents for customized help.
-Our knowledgeable licensed sales agents can help you compare Louisiana Medicare insurance plans to ensure you find the Medicare insurance benefits that are right for your needs.
+If you live in Louisiana and have questions about the benefits listed above or how to choose the health care coverage that is best for you, you can consult with one of our MedicareSolutions.com licensed sales agents for customized help.
+Our knowledgeable licensed sales agents can help you compare Louisiana Medicare insurance plans to help you find the Medicare insurance benefits that are right for your needs.